jamesgulliford57/heston-type-models/README.md

 # Heston-Type Models

 ## Overview
 This Python package simulates numerical solutions to financial asset stochastic differential equations and prices European options.
+This work is WIP.

 ## Installation
 Clone the repository and install dependencies: